 Graduate Certificate in Paralegal Studies

 This paralegal certificate program is offered through the graduate school and is designed for students who already have a bachelor's degree and want to pursue a paralegal career.
 The 24-credit certificate can be pursued on its own or alongside master's degree studies at the university.
 Students explore legal research and writing, ethics for the legal professional and civil actions.
 Students may also take electives in contracts, torts, juvenile law, consumer law, insurance and real estate.
-This program is offered in downtown St. Louis at the Old Post Office campus and at the St. Louis campus, which is about 16 miles south of Hazelwood.
+This program is offered online as well as the St. Louis and Gateway campuses.

 Other School Options

-A few schools near Hazelwood offer degree programs in legal and paralegal studies.
-Maryville University is a private institution in nearby St. Louis, about 9 miles from Hazelwood; it offers an ABA-accredited bachelor's degree program in legal studies.
-Another school near Hazelwood is Southwestern Illinois College, located in Belleville, Illinois.
+A few other schools near Hazelwood offer degree programs in legal and paralegal studies.
+One of these schools is Southwestern Illinois College, located in Belleville, Illinois.
 This public, 2-year school offers an A.A.S. degree program in paralegal studies through its business division.